merlox/decentralized-ecommerce/README.md

 # decentralized-ecommerce
-This is the decentralised ecommerce for buying with ETH cryto
+This is the decentralized ecommerce for buying with ETH cryto